 But isn’t “Bags Fly Free” just a product benefit?
 Yes, and largely no. For one thing, its tone, attitude and even messaging are strongly encased within the Southwest brand.
 You could see those ads and say to yourself, “Only Southwest could do that.”

 There’s another reason, though.
 The campaign takes direct aim at the competition, thus feeding – although mildly – into the frustration of passengers.
 It’s not angry by any means.
 The spots are mostly funny, but Southwest’s claim on that spot goes back for years.
 (American took a crack at being funny a few years ago, and it didn’t feel right.)

 Additionally, the underlying message in “Bags Fly Free” is that Southwest isn’t going to screw you.
 Not like those other guys.

 That is what passengers are feeling.
 That the airlines are taking advantage of us.
 Charging for bags is only the start.

-Southwest holds the solid position right now and it can only get stronger if it finds new ways to dimensionlize the brand so other ways in which the competition cares less about the passenger are mocked.
+Southwest holds the solid position right now and it can only get stronger if it finds new ways to dimensionlize the brand.
+So, they mock the other ways in which the competition cares less about the passenger.

 The reputation of the non-U.S. airlines is they do it right.
 They take better care of passengers.
 They spend a great effort on providing luxury.